- 2. Creating the Standby Database - Control Center (GUI)

 - 3. Create Standby Database using ASM storage

-- 4. Create Standby Database on Oracle Database Appliance (ODA) KVM
+- 4. Create Standby Database on Oracle Database Appliance (ODA)

 Dbvisit Standby Multiplatform can assist in creating the standby database.
 Dbvisit Standby Multiplatform supports the creation of standby databases even if ASM or OMF are used.
 If you are still using RAW devices, Dbvisit Standby Multiplatform can also support this.

 Dbvisit Standby Multiplatform also supports the creation of an Oracle RAC enabled standby database.
 Since Oracle is discontinuing RAC for Standard edition from 19c, Dbvisit standby also support HA Clusterware for Oracle Standard Edition.
 There are a number of prerequisites before this can be performed.
 For example, the standby environment must already have the Clusterware (GI) installed and ASM storage configured, as well as have the Oracle Database software installed, this option will be discussed in more detail in this section.

 Before getting into the more advanced configurations it is important to first make sure you understand the basics and then move on to the more advanced configurations.

 Dbvisit Standby Multiplatform will guide you through the creation of the standby process, and by answering a few short questions you will be ready to start the process.

 Creating a standby database can be done in two ways:

 Creating the standby database manually (this option will not be discussed in this guide - for more detail please see the Oracle Documentation)